 S-unstable RBM model sequences are undesirable for several reasons.
-One is that, as mentioned above, small changes in data can lead to overly-sensitive changes in probability.
-Consider, for example, denoting the biggest log-probability ratio for a one component change in data outcomes (visibles) at a RBM parameter \(\boldsymbol \theta_\nv\).
+One is that, as mentioned above, small changes in data can lead to overly-sensitive changes in probability under the data model.
+Consider, for example, denoting the biggest log-probability ratio for a one-component change in data outcomes (visibles) at a RBM parameter \(\boldsymbol \theta_\nv\).
 We then have the following result.